rohankadekodi/WineFS/Experiments.md

 - \>= 500GiB Intel Optane DC PM module in each socket
 - Support for clwb instructions (Intel cascadelake processor)

+We evaluate the performance of WineFS against ext4-DAX, NOVA and xfs-DAX.
+We do not include SplitFS in the evaluation, as the performance of SplitFS is similar to ext4-DAX for the memory-mapped applications as SplitFS does not optimize memory-mapped applications, which is the main use-case for WineFS.
+We do not include PMFS because PMFS is not able to finish the process of aging after even a week, due to poor metadata indexing structures.

 **Note: We have all the setup and benchmarks ready to run for the evaluators on the provided machine.
 For running experiments and generating results, run the following script:**
 ```
 $ sudo ./artifact_evaluation_experiments.sh <start-run-id> <num-runs> <result-dir> /home/sdp/images /dev/pmem0 /mnt/pmem0